Laboratory-Imaging/GA3-examples/README.md

 # GA3 Examples

+> [!NOTE]
+> This repository is under development.
+> We will be adding more examples soon.

-Examples are organized into folders based on NIS version they were made for.
+Examples are organized into folders based on the version they were made for.

 ### Examples for NIS-Elements version 6.10 (scheduled for summer 2024)